malramsay64/phd-thesis/03_Dynamics/results.md

 ![The intermediate scattering function of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note that the time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/thesis/scattering_function.pdf){width=80%}
+Note the logarithmic scale on the time axis.

-The intermediate scattering function at low temperatures (T=0.4-0.7) displays a plateau of relaxation over medium timescales (t=1e5-1e7) in addition to reversal of the relaxation shown by the waves.
+](../Projects/Dynamics/figures/thesis/scattering_function.pdf){width=80%}

+At low temperatures ($T=1.25$ to $T=1.4$)
+the relaxation of the intermediate scattering function takes place through a two step process, the initial relaxation to a plateau at \si{1e4} timesteps, with the bumps indicating a reversal of relaxation.
+Both these features,
+the two step relaxation,
+and the reversal of relaxation are features characteristic of a supercooled liquid, an interesting phenomenon, particularly since there is an onset above the melting point.

 ### Relaxation Times

 ### Contribution of Individual Particles

-![The Mean Squared Displacment of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The structural relaxation of the trimer molecule over a range of temperatures at a pressure of 13.50.
-Note that both axes are plotted using a logarithmic scale.](../Projects/Dynamics/figures/thesis/structural_relaxation.pdf){width=80%}
+Note the logarithmic scale on the time axis.
+](../Projects/Dynamics/figures/thesis/structural_relaxation.pdf){width=80%}

 ## Diffusion